kayeofswords/soulsinnerstatues/chapter-4.md

 **Celestial clockwork.** Stars rise, reach their highest point, and set.
 Planets do, too — and they appear to go through a specific set of constellations along the ecliptic, the Sun's apparent path.
 Some are fond of tracing the motions of a specific constellation.

+It is important to approach prayer as a way of imbuing everything we do with what is sacred — of being active agents in our experience of spirituality and completing the chain that begins with the Gods and emanates into matter.
+All things pray except the First, as Proclus wrote; we are all praying in some capacity continuously, and continuous with our actions.
+What matters is becoming mindfully aware and using our rational faculties to steer our own ships under the guidance of the Gods.

 ## The Mechanics of a Prayer

 In previous chapters, we have focused more on getting you started with prayer than on the mechanics.
 This chapter has opened the floodgates of possibility, linking that private practice in your home with everything from the rhythms of your life to the cycles of the sun and moon above.
 If you feel overwhelmed, that is OK: the world is full of Gods, and every moment is teeming with deities, too.

 It is so easy to get carried away, so let's take a step back and look at prayer in general again.
 Prayer is a rhythmic practice through which we connect to the Gods.
 That active connection and engagement with them is both ordinary and transcendent.
 If we try to force an “end goal” instead of focusing on the rhythm of our actions and words for the God, we can quickly get in our own way and create stress and friction within the body, mind, and soul.
 Sometimes, people communicate excitedly about dreams filled with divine potency, guided meditations that lead to new and meaningful information, or Gods experienced, but this is not the everyday.
 Life involves an awful lot of lines and waiting rooms.
 We can also let our expectations get out of hand.

+A prayer includes five basic elements:

+1. An invocation.
+You greet the God by their name, adding any epithets or titles.
+2. An offering.
+Offerings anchor the prayer in the world around us, opening space for connection to the God.
+3. Say some words, chant, read a hymn, or behold sacred images and stories about the God.
+4. Be silent with the God.
+Focus on your breathing for a few moments, and allow that to ground you into an open space.
+Then, focus on the God.
+5. Thank the God.

+If you are pressed for time and need to add something to your preexisting ritual practice, the above takes as little as 2-3 minutes once you are familiar with the rhythm of the words and actions.
+You can add it onto your morning ritual if you have the time to do it — I recommend placing it right after the invocation of the hearth Goddess and before you pray to any patron deities.

+For more complex celebrations, we can build out from this prayer template to encompass other types of activities.
+For instance, if you are seeking blessings in spring for the herb garden that you are about to spend hours of care on, consider processing through your growing area after the offering or bringing your seedlings to the shrine to seek blessings.
+Perhaps you decide to honor the God at a meal for the summer solstice.
+You make sacred space at the park where you do your cookout, offer the God a portion of the meal, perform the remainder of the ritual, and eat in the God's presence when you're done.
+This is limited only by your imagination, common sense, and decency — always be respectful of the Gods in a ritual space, don't do anything wildly dangerous, and embrace the time you have to consciously focus on your connection to the sacred.

 ### Praying for What Is Possible